Normative statements, which involve concepts such as obligation and prohibition, are enormously important in a

 variety of fields—from law and ethics to artificial intelligence.

-Reasoning with and about them requires deontic logics, which are still relatively young and underdeveloped.
+Reasoning with and about them requires deontic logic, which is a quite recent area of research.

 By contrast, for more than two millennia, one of the most important systems of Indian philosophy focused on analyzing

 normative statements.
 Mīmāṃsā, as it is called, looks at these statements found in the Vedas,

 the sacred texts of Hinduism, and interprets them by explaining precisely what course of action they require.